 Improve mood

-Foster healing environment
+Foster a healing environment

 Antiseptic properties